-When you’ve booked the photography trip of your dreams, or a client has sent you halfway around the world to shoot your next assignment you won’t want to be without these essential items.
-It might seem like a pretty long list but in reality many of the items are simple, small and inexpensive.
+When you’ve booked the photography trip of your dreams, or a client has sent you halfway around the world to shoot your next assignment, you won’t want to be without these essential items.
+It might seem like a pretty long list but thankfully many of the items are simple, small and inexpensive.
 Bookmark this list for reference before your next trip!

-Please note that this is a living, breathing list.
-Items may be added, and some items may be replaced as I learn about new things.
-Sometimes there might even be more than 21 items on the list!
+This list evolves.
+Items may be added, and some items may be replaced as I learn about new things, or manufacturers discontinue previous products.
+On occasion, despite the name, there have even been more than 21 items on it :p

 Quick Reference List